tetigi/kraken-core/readme.md

 Projects and tasks are structured hierarchally and fully qualified references are constructed like file system paths but with colons instead of slashes.
 For example, `:` represents the root roject, `:foo:bar` references task or project `bar` in project `foo` in the root project, `spam` references all tasks named `spam`.

+### 1.5 Actions

+An action is a unit of work that is executed by a task.
+A task's action may be set on creation or only right before it needs to be executed, in the `Task.finalize()` method.